No ratings yet

 By submitting this form, you consent to receive emails from Platein28.

-If you love paper plate crafts, be sure to also check out our Paper Plate Tomato, Pepperoni Paper Pizza and Paper Plate Sunflower crafts!
+This easy watermelon yarn craft is especially perfect for keeping kids busy while you cook dinner.
+And if you love paper plate crafts, be sure to also check out our Paper Plate Tomato, Pepperoni Paper Pizza and Paper Plate Sunflower crafts!

 Marcie smiling in kitchen.

-Why We Love this Craft
+Why We Love this Yarn Craft for Kids

 • A unique twist!
 There are tons of paper plate watermelon crafts out there.
 To change things up, we decided to put our own twist on a paper plate watermelon by decorating it with colored yarn.